Anurag20075/Anurag20075/README.md

 ## 👋 About Me

-I am a **Full-Stack Engineer** with a strong focus on building scalable systems and AI-driven products.
+I am a **Full-Stack Developer** with a strong focus on building scalable systems and AI-driven products.
 My passion lies in crafting robust backend solutions, developing intuitive frontends, and integrating cutting-edge AI technologies to solve real-world problems.
 I believe in an **engineer mindset over just coding**, always striving to build systems that scale and perform efficiently.

 - ⚙️ Backend-focused developer with strong system design thinking
 - 🎨 Build fast, modern frontends with clean UX